 Initially, applicants were not required to furnish baseline data as part of their applications.
 Data supplied after year one were considered baseline data for the projects.
 Projects required two years of data in order to determine if an increase in perceptions of harm among target students had occurred.
 However, the FY 2007 and subsequent cohorts were instructed to provide baseline data in their application, or if that data was not available, to collect it before beginning project implementation.
-Thus, we are able to report on grantee and cohort performance at the end of year one, as is done for the FY 2009 cohort in this report.
+Thus, we were able to report on grantee and cohort performance at the end of year one.